Mahican Nouns 2 Demonstrative Pronouns

 Obviative markers are used on possessed nouns in the 3rd person and in noun verb phrases that have more than one third person participant.

-Obviative nouns and obviative demonstrative pronouns will be discussed more fully when we discuss possession of nouns (mine, yours, his etc).
+Obviative nouns will be discussed more fully when we discuss possession of nouns (mine, yours, his etc).

 Animate Demonstrative Pronouns